 A diverse and holistic fundraising strategy is crucial to a nonprofit’s success.
-Whether you are fully dependent on donations or utilize a variety of revenue sources like government grants, corporate partnerships, major contributions, or membership fees, successful fundraising is key to maximizing your impact on your mission.
+Whether you are fully dependent on donations or utilize various revenue sources like government grants, corporate partnerships, major contributions, or membership fees, successful fundraising is key to maximizing your impact.

 But with so many elements to modern fundraising—both online and offline—it can be tough to keep up.
 That’s why we’re starting with the basics and sharing nonprofit best practices that cover the most important elements of your fundraising strategy.
 Keep reading for an overview or use the links below to skip to the topic where you need the most help.